sPapachris/Places-API/README.md

 # Places API

- For this project I used Flask and SQLAlchemy.
-For API Testing I used Postman API
+The application exposes both a Rest API (for programmatic access) and a web user interface (admin) for place management.
+The main packages I used are Flask and SQLAlchemy.
+For API Testing I used Postman API.

 ## Requirements
 - Python 3.11.4